emre1702/BonusBot/README.md

 ## How can I get the bot?
 You can't invite the bot I'm already running for my private servers.
-I honestly don't have a server with many server resources to be able to handle too many guilds.
+I honestly don't have a server with enough resources to be able to handle many guilds.

 But you can:
 Clone this repository